Dapo Afolayan: West Ham United

 On 1 February 2018, Afolayan signed a three-and-a-half-year contract with Premier League club West Ham United.
 On 31 January 2019, he joined League Two side Oldham Athletic on loan until the end of the 2018–19 season.
-He made his Football League debut for the "Latics" in a 3–1 loss away to Bury on 23 February; he came onto the pitch as a 76th-minute substitute for Zak Dearnley.
+He made his Football League debut for Oldham in a 3–1 loss away to Bury on 23 February; he came onto the pitch as a 76th-minute substitute for Zak Dearnley.
 In total he made four starts and six substitute appearances during his time at Boundary Park and said he learned a lot form working under manager Paul Scholes.

 He returned to League Two on a half-season loan with Mansfield Town on 29 August 2019.
 He scored his first Football League goal on 12 October, in a 6–1 win over former club Oldham Athletic at Field Mill; he also won a penalty in the game.
-Manager John Dempster "what impressed me was the distance he covered.
+Manager John Dempster said: "What impressed me was the distance he covered.
 He was pressing all over the pitch.
-He ran himself into the ground".
+He ran himself into the ground."

 On 23 January 2021, Afolayan made his debut for West Ham, appearing as a substitute and scoring in a 4–0 FA Cup win against Doncaster Rovers.

 Bolton Wanderers

 Afolayan moved on loan to Bolton Wanderers on 1 February 2021.
 Bolton had the option to make the deal permanent at the end of his loan.

 His debut came on 9 February, when he came on as a substitute for Lloyd Isgrove in a 1–1 draw against Morecambe.
 His first start came four days later in a 1–0 win against Stevenage.
 He scored his first goal for Bolton on the final day of the season, scoring Bolton's second goal in a 4–1 win against Crawley Town, the win confirming Bolton's promotion to League One.

 On 27 May 2021, Afolayan signed a permanent three-year contract with Bolton, after Bolton activated the option clause in the loan agreement.

 Afolayan started off the 2021–22 EFL League One campaign in excellent form, scoring six goals in the opening eleven games and was voted as Bolton's Player of the Month for both August and September 2021.
 He finished the season with 14 goals, making him Bolton's leading scorer, and he was voted as the club's Player of the Year for the 2021–22 season.

 The 2022–2023 season saw Bolton change formation.
 In addition to that, as well as new signings playing well, his playing time became limited with Bolton trying to play him in various different positions to no avail.
-As a result, in January 2023, Afolayan was the subject of transfer bids from multiple clubs, with it being confirmed that Afolayan would leave the club and they would be able to cope without him.
+As a result, in January 2023, Afolayan was the subject of transfer bids from multiple clubs, with it being confirmed that Afolayan would leave the club.